 I am a scientist with a major case of wanderlust.
 I am always dreaming of holiday destinations I would love to be exploring and can often be found browsing the latest flight prices.
 So, any chance I get to merge my love for both science and travel I will jump at the opportunity.

 When I visit a new city or country I always want to learn something new and get those brain cell stimulated, whether that’s learning a new language, sampling the finest cuisine that country has to offer or satisfying my geeky instincts by exploring wondrous natural sights and feats of science and engineering.
 So, I was just going to write a two part series in this blog feature – the UK and then the rest of the world.
 But doing my research I have realised that there are sooooo many attractions that I want to share with you from the rest of the world and a two part series was not enough.
 Instead this is part two of my science and travel series where I share some of the top places to visit in and around Europe to charm the science lover in your life.
-You can now check out my suggestions for destinations in North America now too!
+You can now check out my suggestions for trips in North America and South America now too!

 So whether you are going on holiday to these countries or you live there, here are a few of the big hitters for every kind of inspired brainiac!
 So grab your passports and let’s go!